 - i.
-In respect of the Company's fixed assets: - (a) The Company has maintained proper records showing full particulars, including quantitative details and situation of fixed assets. - (b) The Company has a program of verification to cover all the items of fixed assets in a phased manner over a period of 3 years which, in our opinion, is reasonable having regard to the size of the Company and the nature of its assets.
+In respect of the Company's fixed assets: - (a) (A) The Company has maintained proper records showing full particulars, including quantitative details and situation of property, plant and equipment and relevant details of right-of-use assets. - (B) The Company has maintained proper records showing full particulars of intangible assets. - (b) The Company has a program of verification to cover all the items of fixed assets in a phased manner over a period of 3 years which, in our opinion, is reasonable having regard to the size of the Company and the nature of its assets.
 Pursuant to the program, certain fixed assets were physically verified by the management during the year.
-According to the information and explanations given to us, no material discrepancies were noticed on such verification. - (c) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the title deeds of immovable properties are held in the name of the Company. - (d) The Company has not revalued its property, plant and equipment (including right-of use assets) and intangible assets during the year. - (e) There are no proceedings initiated or are holding against the Company for holding any benami property under the Prohibition of Benami Property Transactions Act, 1988 and rules made thereunder. - ii. (a) The Company is mainly engaged in Tour and Travels business however due to pandemic company has diversified the scope of its operations and engaged in Health and Hygiene business.
-Thus, in the current financial year the inventories pertains to Health and Hygiene division and it is physically verified by management at reporting date and no material discrepancies have been noted on such verification. - (b) The Company has been sanctioned working capital limits in excess of Rs. five crores in aggregate from banks and/or financial institutions during the year on the basis of security of current assets of the Company.
-The quarterly returns/statements filed by the Company with such banks and financial institutions are in agreement with the books of accounts of the Company except as stated below:
+According to the information and explanations given to us, no material discrepancies were noticed on such verification. - (c) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the title deeds of immovable properties are held in the name of the Company. - (d) The Company has not revalued its property, plant and equipment (including right-of use assets) and intangible assets during the year. - (e) No proceedings have been initiated during the year or are pending against the Company as at March 31, 2023 for holding any benami property under the Prohibition of Benami Property Transactions Act, 1988 and rules made thereunder. - ii. (a) The Company is mainly engaged in Tour and Travels business however due to pandemic company has diversified the scope of its operations and engaged in Health and Hygiene business.
+Thus, in the current financial year the inventories pertains to Health and Hygiene division and it is physically verified by management at reporting date and no material discrepancies have been noted on such verification. - (b) The Company has not been sanctioned working capital limits in excess of Rs.
+5 Crores, in aggregate, at any point of time during the year, from banks or financial institutions on the basis of security of current assets and hence reporting under clause 3(ii)(b) of the order is not applicable to the company. - iii.
+The Company has not made any investment, provided any security and guarantee or granted any loans or advances in the nature of loans, secured or unsecured, to companies, firms and limited liability partnership or any other parties covered.
+Accordingly, report under clause (iii) (a) to (f) of the Order are not applicable to the company. - iv.
+In our opinion and according to the information and explanations given to us,the Company has not made any investment, provided any security and guarantee or granted any loans or advances in the nature of loans, secured or unsecured during the year in respect of which provision of section 185 and 186 are applicable and accordingly the requirement to report on clause 3 (iv) of the Order are not applicable to the company. - v.
+The Company has not accepted deposits from public within the meaning of section 73,74, 75,76 of the Act and the Rules framed there under to the extent notified - vi.
+According to the information and explanations given to us, the Central Government has not prescribed the maintenance of cost records under Section 148(1) of the Companies Act, 2013 for the services provided by it and accordingly the requirement to report on clause (vi) of the Order are not applicable to the company.